OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-23.md

 ## 2 Kings 23:28

-Now the rest of the acts of Josiah and all that he did,
+As for the rest of the acts of Josiah and all that he did,
-are they not written in the Book of the Chronicles of the Kings of Judah?
+are they not recorded in the Book of the Chronicles of the Kings of Judah?

 ## 2 Kings 23:29